Canva Review — All the Pros and Cons

 Canva pricing table

-In terms of the differences between these three plans, the key things to watch out for are as follows:
+In terms of the differences between the three plan main plans aimed at small businesses (‘Free’, ‘Pro’ and ‘Teams’), the key things to watch out for are as follows:

 • AI features — the premium plans give you full access to all of Canva’s AI design tools (Magic Switch, Magic Eraser, Magic Morph etc.) and more generous allowances to use on the AI tools that are available on both the paid-for and free plans.
 (For example, Canva Free limits you to 5-50 lifetime uses on its translation, text to image and content generation tools, but premium Canva plans give you access to 50-500 uses of these tools per month).